Valuable Beginner Landscape Photography Tips and How to Avoid the Potholes

 There are your beginner landscape photography tips.
 Landscapes are amazing to shoot, especially when incorporated with travel – they allow you to explore and ingest some stunning scenery and it's these moments we have to breathe and soak up the natural environment.

-- Something Different: Using a Telephoto Lens for Landscape Photography by Jason D. Little
+- Something Different: Using a Telephoto Lens for Landscape Photography

-- Get To Know Your Camera’s Buttons & Dials With Ease by Jason Row
+- Get To Know Your Camera’s Buttons & Dials With Ease

-- 8 Common Landscape Photography Mistakes Beginners Make by Richard Walker
+- 8 Common Landscape Photography Mistakes Beginners Make

 Just when you thought your day couldn't get any better, we go and throw in the opportunity to get this incredible Landscape Photography Guide by the pros at Photzy.